energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 Three technologies are considered for hydrogen production: electrolysis, NG reforming and biomass gasification.
 The last two options can include CCS systems for limiting the CO\ :math:`_2` emissions.
-They are Different technologies for electrolysis, in their work the :cite:t:`DanishEnergyAgency2019a` review the PEM-EC, A-EC and SO-EC. :numref:`Table %s <tbl:hydrogen_techs_danish>` summarises the key characteristics for these technologies in year 2035.
+There exist different technologies for electrolysis.
+In their work, the :cite:t:`DanishEnergyAgency2019a` reviews the PEM-EC, A-EC and SO-EC technologies. :numref:`Table %s <tbl:hydrogen_techs_danish>` summarises the key characteristics of these technologies in year 2035.

 .. container::

    .. table:: Characteristics of electrolyser technologies presented in :cite:`DanishEnergyAgency2019a`, in 2035.
 Efficiencies are represent as follow: Input (negative) and outputs (positive).
-Abbreviations: temperature (temp.), high temperature (h.t.), low temperature (l.t.), electricity (e), hydrogen (H2).
+Abbreviations: temperature (temp.), high temperature (h.t.), low temperature (l.t.), electricity (e), hydrogen (H\ :math:`_2` ).
       :name: tbl:hydrogen_techs_danish